 considering

+a) that the functions, duties and organization of the ITU Radiocommunication Sector (ITU-R) are described in Chapter II of the ITU Constitution and Section 5 of the ITU Convention;

-a) that the duties and functions of the Radiocommunication Assembly (RA) are stated in Article 13 of the ITU Constitution and Article 8 of the ITU Convention;
+a bis) that the duties and functions of the Radiocommunication Assembly (RA) are stated in Article 13 of the ITU Constitution and Article 8 of the ITU Convention;

 b) that the duties, functions and organization of the Radiocommunication Study Groups (SGs) and the Radiocommunication Advisory Group (RAG) are briefly described in Articles 11, 11A and 20 of the Convention;

+b bis) that, in accordance with the above articles of the Constitution and Convention, ITU-R shall study the rational, equitable, efficient and economical use of the radio-frequency spectrum by all radiocommunication services and adopt recommendations and reports on radiocommunication matters;

-c) that the RA is authorized to adopt the working methods and procedures for the management of the Sector’s activities in accordance with No. 145A of the Constitution and No. 129A of the Convention;
+b ter) that the Radio Regulations (RRs) incorporates a number of ITU-R Recommendations, including ones by reference;c) that the RA is authorized to adopt the working methods and procedures for the management of the Sector’s activities in accordance with No. 145A of the Constitution and No. 129A of the Convention;

 d) Resolutions ITU-R 2, 36 and 52, concerning the Conference Preparatory Meeting (CPM), the Coordination Committee for Vocabulary (CCV) and RAG, respectively;